Equations

 Resolution:

-• Use Unicode characters, such as symbols from the Insert -> Symbols menu, to build in-line equations or reference variables, symbols, functions, etc. outside of display equations.
+• Use Unicode characters from the Insert -> Symbols menu to build in-line equations or reference variables, symbols, functions, etc. outside of display equations.

-If you elect to use different fonts for your equations and paragraph text, your document should still follow our guidelines for consistent font.
-Display equations should be in the same font; explanatory or supporting text with your display equations may use the same font as the equation or paragraph text--choose one style and apply it to all display equations.
+Display equations should all use the same font.
+Explanatory or supporting text with your display equations may use the same font as the equation itself or the paragraph text--choose one style and apply it to all display equations.
 If there are more than a few words of explanatory or supporting text with a display equation, that text should be in the same font as the paragraph text.

-Ex.: Two acceptable font schemes for an equation.
+Ex.: Two acceptable font schemes for an equation when using a non-matching equation font.
 (Note: non-italicized text indicates paragraph font and italicized text indicates equation font.)

 Y = Mx + B, for all x (1)